AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 #### Add existing field groups

 Next you are prompted to add field groups to the schema.
-You must add all fields to schemas using groups.
+Add all fields to schemas using groups.
 You are adding existing field groups and must create a field group.

 >[!NOTE]
 >